seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **PARIS**
 This is the most despiteful gentle greeting,
-The noblest hateful love, that e’er I heard of.
+The noblest hateful love, that e'er I heard of.
 What business, lord, so early?

 **AENEAS**
 I was sent for to the king; but why, I know not.

 **PARIS**
-His purpose meets you: ‘twas to bring this Greek
+His purpose meets you: 'twas to bring this Greek
-To Calchas’ house, and there to render him,
+To Calchas' house, and there to render him,
 For the enfreed Antenor, the fair Cressid:
-Let’s have your company, or, if you please,
+Let's have your company, or, if you please,
-Haste there before us: I constantly do think–
+Haste there before us: I constantly do think--
-Or rather, call my thought a certain knowledge–
+Or rather, call my thought a certain knowledge--
 My brother Troilus lodges there to-night:
 Rouse him and give him note of our approach.
 With the whole quality wherefore: I fear